karthikreddymathuru/Face-Detection/README.md

 Face Detection is one of the most intresting applications of deep learning.

+* Detection of face and eyes in images and in real time (Video capture - webcam)
-* OpenCV - Haar Cascade
+* Used OpenCV package.